Travelgate/documentation/kb/faqs/faqs-cancel-policies/cancel-policies-and-deadlines-closer-look.md

     If the Seller returns the Cancel Penalties as "HoursPriorCheckIn:48", we will display it in the "Deadline" node as "2022-08-22T10:00:00Z".

 :::info
-Interested in learning more about cancel penalties in TravelgateX?
+Interested in learning more about cancel penalties in Travelgate?
 Don't forget to explore our informative articles dedicated to this topic!🌟
 :::